NSHipster/articles/2013-12-09-multipeer-connectivity.md

 }
 ~~~

-Again, the `NSProgress` parameter in `-session:didStartReceivingResourceWithName:fromPeer:withProgress:` allows the receiving peer to monitor the file transfer progress.
-In `-session:didFinishReceivingResourceWithName:fromPeer:atURL:withError:`, it is the responsibility of the delegate to move the file at the temporary `localURL` to a permanent location.
+Again, the `NSProgress` parameter in `session(_:didStartReceivingResourceWithName:fromPeer:with:)` allows the receiving peer to monitor the file transfer progress.
+In `session(_:didFinishReceivingResourceWithName:fromPeer:at:withError:)`, it is the responsibility of the delegate to move the file at the temporary `localURL` to a permanent location.

 * * *